ruggeri/tech-notes/randos/automotive/engines/02a-inline-twin.md

 - 540deg - 720deg: Piston 1 compression, Piston 2 exhaust     (silence)

 # Note: Alternates between 180deg of power and 180deg of silence.
+# Note: No primary or secondary reciprocating balance.
+Perfect primary
+# and secondary rotational balance.

 # 180deg crank
 # Crank journals are offset by 180deg.
 Pistons move in opposite direction.